visageeee/alephone-sprintathon/README.md

 its accompanying data directories together, then run `Sprintathon.exe`.

 Sprintathon's Windows builds are currently **unsigned**.
-Windows SmartScreen may therefore display an â€œunknown publisherâ€ warning even when the archive was downloaded from the official Sprintathon release page.
-Review the filename and release source before choosing **More info â†’ Run anyway**.
+Windows SmartScreen may therefore display an "unknown publisher" warning even when the archive was downloaded from the official Sprintathon release page.
+Review the filename and release source before choosing **More info - Run anyway**.
 You can alternatively right-click the downloaded ZIP, open **Properties**, select **Unblock** if the option is present, and then extract it.